crmathieu/Orbital/README.md

 Interacting with the simulation:

-to zoom in/out: click on both mouse buttons and drag the mouse forward or backward. to rotate the scene: click on the mouse left button only and drag the mouse side ways.
+To zoom in/out: click on both mouse buttons and drag the mouse forward or backward.
+To rotate the scene: click on the mouse left button only and drag the mouse sideways.

 PHA (Potentially Hazardous Asteroids), comets and Big Asteroids data was collected from the JPL Small-Body Database Search Engine.